You have probably heard of the Golden Circle, but have you heard of the Diamond Circle? Chances are, you have not.

 In this article, we will tell you in more detail about the Diamond Circle.

-In 1000 AD, Iceland’s legislative assembly was debating if they should practice Norse paganism or Christianity.
-Lawspeaker Þorgeir Ljósvetningagoði Þorkelsson, who was a pagan priest, chose for Christianity.
-Pagans could still practice their religion in private, though, and several of the old customs were retained.
-To suit the action to the word, Þorgeir threw all his pagan idols into a waterfall, which has been known as Goðafoss since then.
+Around 1,000 AD, Iceland’s legislative assembly debated whether to continue to practice Norse paganism or accept Christianity as the official religion.
+Lawspeaker Þorgeir Ljósvetningagoði Þorkelsson, who was a pagan priest, decided that the Icelandic people should become Christian; however, pagans could still worship the old gods in private, and several old customs were still acceptable.
+To put his money where his mouth was, Þorgier threw all his pagan idols into a waterfall, which has been known as Goðafoss since then.

+Just east of Mývatn are two other incredible places that also make you feel like you are on another planet.
+Dimmuborgir is a stunning lava field that features towering rock formations in all kinds of strange and interesting shapes and sizes.
 A bit farther east, Mt.
 Námafjall towers proudly over geothermal area Námaskarð.
-There, you can walk past sulphurous mud pools, hot springs and steaming fumaroles and pretend you’re on Mars.
+There, you can walk past sulphurous mud pools, hot springs and steaming fumaroles

 Want to explore this area more?
 Then try out the Lake Mývatn Classic tour.

 Don’t feel like driving?
-Then book this private tour to Dettifoss.
+Then book one of these private tours to Dettifoss.

-The cliffs of the canyon are 100m tall, and within the cliffs the area is covered with lush birch trees and green grass.
-There are lots of hiking options in the area (from short hikes to day hikes), and you can also visit an information centre.
+Lush birch trees and green grass are surrounded by 100 m tall cliff walls.
+There are many hiking options in the area (from short hikes to day hikes), and you can also visit an information centre.

 Please note that the road between Dettifoss and Ásbyrgi, road no. 864, is a bumpy and dusty gravel road that should not be driven without a 4WD vehicle.
 It’s not a road for inexperienced drivers, and you should only go there if you are a confident driver, have the appropriate car and bring spare parts.

-Húsavík is known as the whale watching capital of Iceland, because of the many whales in its bay, Skjálfandi bay.
-Humpback whales, blue whales, minke whales, pilot whales and sperm whales are often sighted.
-Because of the deep waters in the bay, there is also a higher chance to see rare species like the basking shark, the northern bottlenose whale and the beluga.
+Known as the whale-watching capital of Iceland, Húsavík offers the best chance to see some of Iceland’s many cetaceans.
+In the surrounding Skjálfandi bay, you can find humpback whales, blue whales, minke whales, pilot whales and sperm whale.
+Because of the deep waters in the bay, there is also a higher chance of seeing rare species like the basking shark, the northern bottlenose whale and the beluga.